Key

 Land Acknowledgement & Our Role in Truth and Reconciliation

 We express gratitude to all the First Nations, Métis and Inuit who have been traditional and contemporary stewards of this land.
-We acknowledge that we work, live, meet and create on the traditional territory of the Anishnaabeg, Huron-Wendat and Haudenosaunee peoples, who through migratory and settlement patterns, have been present in Prince Edward County for hundreds and thousands of years.
-We also recognize how fortunate we are to be learning from and building relationships with our friends in the adjacent Kanien’keha:ka community of Tyendinaga.
+We acknowledge that we work, live, meet, and create on the unceded territory of the Anishnaabeg (Michi Saagiig), Wendat (Huron) and Haudenosaunee (Six Nations) peoples, who through migratory and settlement patterns, have been present in Prince Edward County for hundreds and thousands of years.
+Prince Edward County is adjacent Kanien’keha:ka community of Tyendinaga, which is a vibrant community of artists and storytellers that we are fortunate to be learning from.

+We are committed to harnessing the power of art to foster truth and reconciliation, and to the support and advancement of Indigenous artists in Prince Edward County and beyond.
+Our work is guided by the 94 Calls to Action proposed by the Truth and Reconciliation Commission of Canada, and also recognize the primacy of the 46 Articles of the United Nations Declaration of the Rights of Indigenous Peoples, and in particular Articles 11 & 31 pertaining to Arts and Culture.
 We are actively building relationships with Indigenous artists in the County and beyond through our Indigenous Voices Fund Program.
-We are committed to harnessing the power of art and storytelling to foster truth and reconciliation, and to the support and advancement of Indigenous artists in Prince Edward County and beyond.
-Our work is guided by the 94 Calls to Action proposed by the Truth and Reconciliation Commission of Canada, and also recognize the primacy of the 46 Articles of the United Nations Declaration of the Rights of Indigenous Peoples, and in particular Articles 11 & 31 pertaining to Arts and Culture.

 We invite you to read our complete Indigenous Land Acknowledgement statement.